tihonav/cad-to-geant4-converter/README.md

 ```
 # Materials

-Material are encoded in the stl file name.
+Material should be encoded in the stl file name.
 For instance, my_geometry_part_Aluminum.stl file will be parsed as made of aluminum.
-See
+To display a full list of currently available materials see:
 ```bash
 stl_gdml.py --materials
 ```
-to display a full list of currently available materials.
 So far only basic materials are implemented.
+If not yet in the list, new materials can be added directly in the resulting gdml model following the example of already existing materials.

 # Examples: